• Skip to primary navigation

 9. Plugin and turn on the LED spotlight

 There are other ways to make illuminated signs for your home using el Wire.
-This wire comes in loads of wonderful colours and is very affordable.
+This wire comes in loads of beautiful colours and is very affordable.
 I have used it to make a custom neon sign for my son that spells out his name.

 The wire is great fun to use for illuminated string art, like with this neon Valentine’s heart or illuminated pumpkins for Halloween.